THE CLINTON RIVER RIDERS BICYCLE CLUB, INC. BY-LAWS

 ARTICLE II - Colors

-The official colors shall be red and gray.
+The official colors shall be red, black, and white, with black/white checkerboard as a highlight theme.

 ARTICLE III - Aims and Goals of the Club